 Terminology does matter.
 If you are an organisation vaunting your grasp of omnichannel for your customers, it’s not enough.
 What your customers really want is for you to master your supply chain so that you can give precise feedback as to how the customers’ demands and wishes are being met.

 So why do some companies talk about their omnichannel capabilities to their customers, rather than their ability to deliver a great customer journey?
 Well, omnichannel is the easy bit, but integrated service and delivery chains are a step up from this and something that most companies still struggle with.
-Moving beyond just omnichannel to get great CX means mastering very many customer journeys, some of which be unique to individual customers.
+Moving beyond just omnichannel to get great CX means mastering very many customer journeys, some of which will be unique to individual customers.

-So how do your promote yourself as CX friendly, when the range of customer journeys demanded of you is endless?
+So how do you promote yourself as CX friendly, when the range of customer journeys demanded of you is endless?
 There are many answers to this question which are really outside the scope of this article.
 One of them might be not to boast about your omnichannel capabilities!
 Everyone has them.
 Think instead about your ability to deliver a range of goods and services in a timely way that continually delights your customers.
 And maybe there’s scope for some new analytics providers measuring customer journeys in particular industries and providing ranking measures to help customers choose.

 Some readers may feel that not only is omnichannel a done deed everywhere, but that all companies are now on top of their customer journeys and CX is in everyone’s grasp.